MicrosoftDocs/bot-docs/articles/bot-framework-troubleshooting-guide.md

 ### How can I use authenticated services from my Bot?

-1. the [AuthBot NuGet](https://www.nuget.org/packages/AuthBot) library is extremely helpful for Azure Active Directory authentication.
+* The [AuthBot NuGet](https://www.nuget.org/packages/AuthBot) library is extremely helpful for Azure Active Directory authentication.
-2. the [Builder GitHub samples](https://github.com/Microsoft/BotBuilder/tree/master/CSharp/Samples) has examples for Facebook authentication.
+* The [Builder GitHub samples](https://github.com/Microsoft/BotBuilder/tree/master/CSharp/Samples) include examples for Facebook authentication.

 **Note**: when adding authentication and security functionality, make sure the patterns you implement in your code meet security standards appropriate for your application.